PDLT-University-of-York/test-split-site/docs/ultra/accessible-sites.md

 ## Tips: images and figures

 Some general considerations for images are covered in the Digital Accessibility Team's [guide for graphic adjustments for vision-impaired students](https://docs.google.com/document/d/1_ANA76QioWT2x8k4gf27We5Ceo_T9choYLbwqkOa64Q/edit?usp=sharing).
 These tips are helpful for all users.

+Also consider use of **colour** in your images and figures, especially for assessment materials.
+See the [Tips: colour section](#tips-colour) for details.

 ### ALT text and image descriptions